 Last Sunday, when Colin dropped the kids back off at Meagan's house at 3:30 in the afternoon, she answered the door in her bathrobe and clearly was not feeling well.
-The kids later said they were "bummed" that mom's "not excited to see us."
+The kids later said they were "bummed" that mom was not "not excited to see us."

-So when is dating during divorce with kids okay?
-Some may argue that Meagan is not typical and that many parents wouldn't become this selfish and negatively affect their kids this way.
+So, when is dating during divorce with kids okay?
+Some may argue that Meagan is not typical and many parents wouldn't become this selfish and negatively affect their kids this way.
 But in reality, Meagan's choices are not unusual (legal reasons why dating while divorcing isn't a good idea).

-I haven't even given the whole story, as I've left out the men Meagan has been dating, they've stayed overnight a few times and the kids knowing that sometimes when they call her, she has something else (or more precisely, someone else) that's more important at the moment than them.
+I haven't even given the whole story.
+I've left out the men Meagan has been dating, they've stayed overnight a few times, and the kids know that sometimes when they call her she has something else (or more precisely someone else) that's more important at the moment than them.
 As much as Meagan wants to believe she's keeping her private life from her kids, I bet they know much more about what she's doing than she thinks.

 Overall, Meagan's a good parent, but she's making some poor and selfish choices lately that are hurting her kids.
-She would never want or intend to do that, and would probably deny that she is doing it now, but the truth is she is.
+She would never want or intend to do that, and would probably deny that she’s doing it now, but the truth is she is.

 Dating during divorce with kids is difficult to do.
 Obviously, we're dating for ourselves, not for our kids, but that doesn't have to make it bad or wrong.
 If we don't manage it correctly and set appropriate boundaries, however, we can easily make dating while divorcing have a negative impact on our kids and ourselves.